Security-Onion-Solutions/securityonion-docs/logstash.rst

 Redis
 ~~~~~

 When using search nodes, Logstash on the manager node outputs to :ref:`redis` (which also runs on the manager node).
 Redis queues events from the Logstash output (on the manager node) and the Logstash input on the search node(s) pull(s) from Redis.
-If you notice new events aren't making it into Kibana, you may want to first check Logstash on the manager node, then the redis `queue <Redis#queue>`__.
+If you notice new events aren't making it into Kibana, you may want to first check Logstash on the manager node and then the redis `queue <Redis#queue>`__.

 Data Fields
 -----------